erenaltayy/Python-Course-Tracker/README.md

 ## Usage

--Visit the homepage to see the list of Python tutorials.
+- Visit the homepage to see the list of Python tutorials.
--Click on tutorial titles to view the content on the original tutorialspoint website.
+- Click on tutorial titles to view the content on the original tutorialspoint website.
--Use the "Mark as Completed" and "Mark as Incomplete" buttons to track your progress.
+- Use the "Mark as Completed" and "Mark as Incomplete" buttons to track your progress.
--Your progress will be saved even if you close or refresh the page
+- Your progress will be saved even if you close or refresh the page

 ## Customization